 The Patches Will Negatively Affect Performance On Some Systems

 Between the reports of incessant reboots resulting from the patches and inadequate protections, a more basic issue has also emerged: because the patches affect a process that boosts the performance of operating systems, the patches will have a negative effect on that performance.
 It stems from the need to increase the kernel memory’s overhead, increasing its protections but also bloating its processes.

-Intel was initially bullish that the slowdowns would be minimal at best, but over time their message has become increasingly bleak to a wider audience.
+Intel was initially bullish that the slowdowns would be minimal at best, but over time their message has become increasingly bleak.
 Most recently, they contend that the performance impacts shouldn’t be “significant” for “average” computer users, without defining their terms.
-Perhaps the problem lie in the individuality of the endpoints affected; the particular chip in each computer and mobile device, the age of their operating system, and the apps they run all affect the potential slow down time.
-General estimations on processing slowdowns range from 5 to 30%.
+Perhaps the problem lies in the individuality of the endpoints affected; the particular chip in each computer and mobile device, the age of their operating system, and the apps they run all affect the potential slowdown time.
+General estimations on processing slowdowns range from 5% to 30%.

 Microsoft in particular has been transparent about these issues, warning Windows Servers customers of more significant performance impacts and other customers to hold off on firmware updates if they don’t run untrusted code.
 The impact of the Meltdown and Spectre patches is that bad.